What is the Return On Investment of a Quality Management System?

 - A QMS provides consistent quality control, leading to fewer product defects and/or service complaints.
 And ultimately, this means you’ll see fewer complaints, returns, reworks and escapes.

-- Being more compliant with ISO 9001 (or any of the other QMS standards) means more satisfied customers, and you’ll see more sales, new sales and referral sales.
+- Being more compliant with ISO 9001 (or any of the other QMS standards) means more satisfied customers, and you’ll see more sales and business opportunities.

 Quality does have a cause-and-effect relationship with finance – consider the simple economic equation of income minus expense equals profit.
 Therefore, either increasing income and/or decreasing expense increases your profit.